NRCan/CanCurve/CONTRIBUTING.md

 ## Installation
 Typically, development should employ a virtual environment with pyqgis bindings.
+We usually develop to target the most recent QGIS LTR.
 Some additional packages for testing are specified in `./requirements.txt`

 ### PYTHONPATH